Trump Rips NBC, Forgets His Own History

 Rather than acknowledge this history, Trump ignored the reporter’s comment and continued defending his economic policies, insisting he has “the right to adjust” and that he’s simply being “flexible” rather than inconsistent.

 This isn’t the first time Trump has taken aim at NBC and its parent company Comcast.
-He has previously accused the networks of “one-side and vicious coverage” and referred to them as the “enemy of the people.”
+He has previously accused the networks of “one-sided and vicious coverage” and referred to them as the “enemy of the people.”
 Trump has also threatened to investigate Comcast over its coverage of him, prompting criticism from various commentators and organizations who view such threats as potential abuse of presidential power.

 “The Apprentice,” co-produced by Trump and Mark Burnett, featured contestants competing for a one-year, $250,000 starting contract to manage one of Trump’s businesses.
 The show portrayed Trump as a decisive and successful business leader, though reports indicate his on-screen persona was heavily edited to make him appear more articulate and successful than in reality.